-The pressure-fed Common Propulsion Module, or CPM 2.0, is the primary building block of the NEPTUNE series rockets.
-Each standard Common Propulsion Module is composed of three propellant tanks, one pressurant tank, a single throttleable, ablatively-cooled, gimballed rocket engine, a valve unit, an optional roll system, and a controller.
-Construction costs are kept low by building the major rocket components in-house, using off-the-shelf subcomponents when necessary (for example: ball valves), and applying efficient mass-production techniques.
+The pressure-fed NEPTUNE Building Block is the primary propulsion module of the NEPTUNE series rockets.
+Each standard NEPTUNE Building Block is composed of four propellant tanks (two fuel and two oxidizer tanks), a single throttleable, ablatively-cooled, gimballed rocket engine, a valve unit, an optional roll system, and a controller.
+Construction costs are kept low by building the major rocket components in-house, using off-the-shelf components when necessary (for example: ball valves and micro-controller boards), and applying efficient automated mass-production methods.

-Each NEPTUNE rocket variant consists of one or more CPMs connected in parallel, and up to two tandem upper stages connected in series.
-The mission payload capacity is determined by the number of CPMs and upper stages used in the variant.
-Variants are designated by their CPM and upper stage count.
-For example, a NEPTUNE 5 US2, or N5 US2, contains five CPMs and two tandem upper stages.
-The minimum orbital flight configuration, the N1 US2, has a single CPM and two tandem upper stages, and can launch a 6.3 kg payload to a polar Low Earth Orbit.
+Each two-stage NEPTUNE rocket variant consists of one or more NEPTUNE Building Blocks arranged side-by-side in parallel or stacked in tandem.
+The mission payload capacity is determined by the number of NEPTUNE Building Blocks used in the launch-vehicle variant.
+Variants are designated by their NEPTUNE Building Block count.
+For example, a NEPTUNE 9 Two Stage, or N9TS, is assembled from nine NEPTUNE Building Blocks.
+The minimum orbital flight configuration, the two-stage N2TS, has a two NEPTUNE Building Blocks stacked in tandem.

-A single, throttleable liquid rocket engine powers each CPM.
-Two thrust options are available for the CPM engines: 7,500 or 15,000 pounds.
-Storable, high-density white fuming nitric acid (WFNA) and turpentine power the CPMs and the upper stages.
-These environmentally-friendly propellants provide reliable and efficient hypergolic ignition.
-The main rocket engine is gimballed to provide pitch and yaw control.
-For a standalone CPM (or any N1 configuration), four on/off bipropellant liquid hypergolic thrusters provide roll control.
-The tandem upper stages are each powered by a single liquid rocket engine with 1,000 pounds of thrust.Learn more about NEPTUNE propellants
+A single, throttleable liquid rocket engine powers each NEPTUNE Building Block.
+Four thrust options are available for the NEPTUNE Building Block engines: 1,000, 7,500, 10,000, or 30,000 pounds of thrust (GPRE 1.0KNTA, GPRE 7.5KNTA, GPRE 10.0KNTA, or GPRE 30.0KNTA).
+Storable, high-density white fuming nitric acid (WFNA) and turpentine power the NEPTUNE Building Block engines.
+These environmentally-friendly propellants provide reliable and efficient hypergolic ignition, eliminating the need for an ignition system.
+Each NEPTUNE Building Block's main rocket engine is gimballed to provide pitch, yaw and roll control (multiple NBBs).
+For a stand-alone NEPTUNE Building Blocks (N2 variant), four cold-gas thrusters provide roll control.
+All IOS liquid rocket engines are ablatively cooled and are rapidly manufactured using a filament-winding process.Learn more about NEPTUNE propellants

 IOS rocket engines are ablatively cooled.
 Ablative cooling is a reliable, low cost cooling method that was chosen for the Apollo service module and LEM rocket engines.
 Engines with ablative cooling can be rapidly constructed, and simplify the process of starting and stopping the engines in the vacuum of space.